RKKoranteng/modern-dba-project/lessons/git.md

 * **Local repo**: Local repos reside on the computers of team members.
 * **Remote repo**: Remote repos are hosted on a server accessible for all team members (most likely on the internet or local network).
 * **Push**: `git push` command updates a remote repo with the commits made to the locl repo.
+* **Status**: `git status` command shows the working tree status; what files have been modifed, marked to be saved, and which files aren't being tracked in repo.

 ## Git states
 Git has three main states that your files can reside in; modified, staged, and committed.